Muizz-CS/Muizz-CS/README.md

 ## Hi there <img src="https://media.tenor.com/0CpFOKGVaeMAAAAi/hand-waving-hand.gif" width="30px">, I am Abdul Muizz Kiewitz

+I'm currently a part-time student in software development at CodeSpace Academy, enrolled in their Software Development Fundamentals course.

 <!--
 **Muizz-CS/Muizz-CS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.